ThomasB3143/Computer-Science-Notes/Computer Systems/Machine Architecture/Memory Map and Addressing Modes.md

 MIPS uses pseudo-direct addressing in [[Introduction to MIPS#J-type|J-type]], calculating the new value of the PC as follows:

-- The two least significant bits are 0 (instructions are word aligned and 4 bytes long)
+- The two least significant bits are 0 (instructions are word-aligned and 4 bytes long)
 - The next 26 bits are taken from the "addr" field of the J-type instruction
-- The four most significant bits are again 0 (recall [[Memory Map and Addressing Modes#Text]])
+- The four most significant bits are again 0 (recall [[Memory Map and Addressing Modes#Text|this]])